nbd-wtf/soma/README.md

 After confirming that you own an asset you'll also need its current `counter` -- which you can get from the `getaccountassets` call above, it is just a dummy number -- then call `sw send <asset-id> <counter> <target-pubkey>`.
 This will give you a transaction encoded as hex, which you can mine in the same way as above.

-## Other useful commands
+## Cheatsheet of useful commands

+- `sw mint` generates a transaction that mints an asset.
+- `sw send <asset> <counter> <target-pubkey>` generates a transaction that sends an existing asset from you to someone else.
+- `soma getaccountassets pubkey=<your-pubkey>` lists all your assets.
+- `soma listallassets` lists all assets that exist.
-- `sw decode` decodes transactions from hex into meaningful JSON.
+- `sw decode <tx>` decodes transactions from hex into meaningful JSON.
 - `soma info` displays the current state of the chain and of the merge-mining.